tessnim101/Hate-Speech-Detection/README.md

  # Context-Aware Hate Speech Detection Using Conversational Threads

-Binary stereotype classification on Spanish social media posts using conversational thread context.
-We compare a context-free baseline against three context-aware architectures built on top of XLM-RoBERTa and study how much the surrounding thread (parent and root posts) helps detect stereotypes.
+Binary stereotype classification on Spanish tweets/comments using conversational thread context.
+We compare a context-free baseline against three context-aware architectures built on top of XLM-RoBERTa and study how much the surrounding thread (parent and root tweets/comments) helps detect stereotypes.

 ---